dapr/proposals/0002-RCBS-Crypto-building-block.md

   string component_name = 1 [json_name="component"];
   // Name (or name/version) of the key. string key = 2;
-  // Force algorithm to use: "aes-gcm" or "chacha20-poly1305" (optional) string algorithm = 3;
+  // Force algorithm to use to encrypt data: "aes-gcm" or "chacha20-poly1305" (optional) string algorithm = 10;
+  // If true, the encrypted document does not contain a key reference.
+  // In that case, calls to the Decrypt method must provide a key reference (name or name/version).
+  // Defaults to false.
+  bool key_unbound = 11 [json_name="keyUnbound"];
+  // Key reference to embed in the encrypted document (name or name/version).
+  // This is helpful if the reference of the key used to decrypt the document is different from the one used to encrypt it.
+  // If unset, uses the reference of the key used to encrypt the document (this is the default behavior).
+  // This option is ignored if key_unbound is true. string key_binding = 12 [json_name="keyBinding"];
 }

 message EncryptResponse {